 This wine gets its name from the lovely Italian town of Asti, which is located in the beautiful hills of Piedmont in the northern parts of the country.
 Asti is greatest when you consume it between the first and third year of its bottling.
 It is highly recommended for consumption before dinner.
 Asti is on of the most favorite Italian sparkling white wines.

 Naturally, this wine is slightly sweet, but some variants have a dry and crisp taste.
 You can tell a dry Prosecco by the word, “brut,” which appears on the wine label.
 Harry’s Bar in Venice used this wine to make a special cocktail known as Bellini.
 The cocktail also includes peach juice.
-Prosecco is easily one of the best Italian sparkling wine.
+Prosecco is easily one of the best sparkling wine from Italy.

 This tasty wine gets its name from the Brachetto grapes, which are used to make it.
 Brachettos is easily recognized by its ruby-red sparkling color, which attests to the high level of expertise that goes into its making.
 The sparkling wine has a festive and light appeal that makes it ideal for ceremonies and relaxation.

 Brachetto is particularly pleasant to the taste buds because of its special hint of cherry and strawberry.
 Pairing this sparkling wine with a light dessert is always a good idea.
 Some people may prefer to pair it with some fruit and cheese.
 Italian sparkling red wines and red wines have a strong sense of prestige despite the fact that they are generally affordable.